Foulest/PixelAddons/README.md

 - **End Battle Command:** PixelAddons overwrites the Pixelmon Reforged `/endbattle` command.
 This command was previously locked behind a hard to find permission and didn't always work.
-Now, there is no permission needed to end any glitched battle without having to close your game..
+Now, there is no permission needed to end any glitched battle without having to close your game.

 - **Hatch Command:** PixelAddons includes a `/hatch <slot>` command that allows you to instantly hatch eggs for a configurable price.
 This drastically improves the egg hatching experience if players can use their in-game money they earned to expedite the process.
 The command prompts the users to confirm the egg hatch by having them run the command twice to prevent accidental hatches.

-- **Hunt Reroll Command:** PixelAddons integrates with * *[PixelHunt Remastered](https://pixelmonmod.com/wiki/PixelHunt_Remastered)** and adds a command that allows players to re-roll the active hunt using `/reroll` (executes `/hunt reload` on the backend.)
+- **Hunt Reroll Command:** PixelAddons integrates with **[PixelHunt Remastered](https://pixelmonmod.com/wiki/PixelHunt_Remastered)** and adds a command that allows players to re-roll the active hunt using `/reroll` (executes `/hunt reload` on the backend.)
 The re-roll needs all online members to vote for the re-roll by running the command.
 Once all online players agree to re-roll the hunt, the hunt is re-rolled.
 If only one player is online, a vote is not needed and the hunt is re-rolled.
 A configurable cooldown between re-rolls is available to limit the abuse of the command.

 - **Commands on First Join:** When players first join the server, PixelAddons can execute a list of commands on their behalf.
 This is primarily used to give players items on first join, such as Poke Balls, tools, food, etc. This feature